 If a student’s failure to complete verification, or another error of the student, is responsible for an overpayment of federal aid, the student is responsible for repaying the overpayment.
 In such a case, Methodist University sends a written notice requesting repayment in full to the student, and reports to the U.S. Department of Education (through the on-line National Student Loan Data System) that the student has received an overpayment.
 If Methodist University cannot recover a Federal Pell, FSEOG, or Federal Direct Loan overpayment for which a student is liable, Methodist University must then refer the overpayment to the U.S. Department of Education’s Debt Collection Service.

-Applicants will know that verification has been completed, when they receive an award letter or a denial letter.
+Applicants will know that verification has been completed, when they receive a financial aid offer or denial notification.
 Methodist University will make the adjustment, if possible, if an initial disbursement of federal aid must be lowered due to subsequent selection for and completion of verification.
 If it is beyond the time frame for making the adjustment, Methodist University will notify both the student and the U.S. Department of Education of the overpayment as described above.

 4. Receiving an Offer of Financial Aid